juiceqa/Katalon_CBT_Screenshots/README.md

 | :-------------     | :----------: | -----------:  |
 | remoteWebDriverUrl | String       | http://qa%40juicepharma.com:u2168a770387f8d7@hub.crossbrowsertesting.com:80/wd/hub |
 | remoteWebDriverType | String      | Selenium      |

+Navigate to the Execution tab from your Settings tab.

+Expand the _Default_ execution menu dropdown and choose `Remote.`

+From this tab make sure that you have the _Default Page Load Timeout_ set to `Wait until the page is loaded` so that none of your tests time out.

 If you get lost you can refer to [CrossBrowserTesting's documentation on Katalon integration](https://help.crossbrowsertesting.com/integrations/tutorials/katalon-studio/).
 Or better yet, just ask Garrett, Lead QA, or your developer on the project for help.